 Getting there: Driving west from South Lake Tahoe on Highway 50, the trailhead begins 2 miles east of Strawberry, at the Twin Bridges parking lot.
 After parking, follow the signs to the wilderness boundary.
 There you’ll need to fill out a permit to continue up to the waterfall since Horsetail once again heads into the Desolation Wilderness.

-Hot Springs Creek Falls, Markleeville
+Lake Tahoe Waterfall: Hot Springs Creek Falls, Markleeville

 Another dog-friendly hike to a picturesque waterfall, Hot Springs Creek falls is a 50-foot drop viewed after a 1.7-mile hike.
 Best in spring, this is an easy hike, which can make the trail a busy place so bring a leash if you have Fido along.

 Getting there: From South Lake Tahoe, drive south on Highway 89 about 13 miles to Pickett’s Junction (the Highway 88/89 intersect).
 Turn left and follow the signs to Markleeville, turn right on Hot Springs Road and drive 3.5 miles to Grover Hot Springs State Park.
 The trailhead is past the entrance kiosk on the left just past the campground.
-There is a $6 fee to park, and you’ll follow the signs for the Burnside Lake hike, turning left at each junction.
+There is a $6 fee to park, and you’ll follow the signs for the signs for the Burnside Lake hike, turning left at each junction.